Aitor Karanka: Middlesbrough sack manager after three and a half years

 Rows and fall-outs

-It was reported that Karanka walked out of the Riverside last March following a row, but returned
+It was reported that Karanka walked out of the Riverside last March following a row, but returned a few days later.

-This season he criticised over a lack of January signings and also hit out at the fans' behaviour after a 3-1 defeat to West Ham in January, saying the players deserved more respect.
+This season he criticised the board over a lack of January signings and also hit out at the fans' behaviour after a 3-1 defeat by West Ham in January, saying the players deserved more respect.

-It has also been reported that he had training ground rows with Stewart Downing and then omitted the former England winger and January signing striker Patrick Bamford, from his matchday squad that lost to City on Sunday.
+It has also been reported that he had training ground rows with Stewart Downing and then omitted the former England winger and January signing striker Patrick Bamford from his matchday squad that lost to City on Sunday.

-The Boro boss later said he didn't pick the pair because he wanted "18 fighters".
+The Boro boss later said he did not pick the pair because he wanted "18 fighters".

 The damning statistics